-ESLA requires every applicant to submit test scores from the Independent School Entrance Exam (ISEE) administered by the Educational Records Bureau (ERB).
+Though it is no longer a strictly required part of the application process, ESLA accepts test scores from the Independent School Entrance Exam (ISEE) administered by the Educational Records Bureau (ERB).
 The ISEE is one small part of the overall application, and the ESLA admissions committee reads applications holistically—there are no bottom lines.
-Test scores can provide valuable information to both students and schools, but we also know there are structural biases in standardized testing.
+Test scores can provide valuable information to both students and schools, and the admissions committee would appreciate receiving a student’s scores if they are available.
+But we also know there are structural biases in standardized testing.
 For instance, one of the strongest statistical predictors for success on a standardized test is still family income.
 This isn’t surprising; students who have more resources to dedicate to test preparation will likely fare better.

 With that in mind, ESLA offers free ISEE test prep that is completely open to the public.
 Students are welcome to attend regardless of whether they intend to apply to ESLA, and preparation for the ISEE can be valuable preparation for standardized testing in general.